aaron-grau/curic/javascript/projects/functions_exercises/README.md

 increment it, and display it in `HH:MM:SS` (use 24hr format).

 Make a `Clock` class.
 Calling `new Date()` will give us an object that represents the current system time.
-The instructions say you can only do this once, so do it in your `Clock` constructor.
+Because you can only do this once, do it in your `Clock` constructor.
 Don't bother keeping this `Date` object around because you won't need it anymore.
 Just store the hours, minutes, and seconds.
 Look at the [`Date` docs][date-docs] for help here.

 You'll also need to schedule a `#_tick` callback that updates the time and calls `#printTime`.
 Don't worry about padding zeroes in the format.
 Just focus on the basic logic and functionality.

-We recommend building this piece by piece, one line at a time.
-Start by only writing the first line of the constructor function.
-Stop.
-Poke around (using a debugger or console.logs).
-Then write the next line and poke around again.

- Make sure you know what's going on line by line.
-Once you start writing other functions, also go line by line and stop.
-Poke around.
-Know *exactly what objects you're dealing with* at all times.

 ```javascript
 function Clock () {